itskvdr1k/simple_counter/README.md

-# simple_counter
-Simple Counter made with React
+# Simple Counter

-To test the program, copy it and in working directory run: npm run start or for development purposes: npm run dev
+## Starting the program:
+To start the program, use:
+npm run start